LemonFountainPerson/The-Lemon-Engine/Documentation.md

 }
 ```

+A limitation of this implementation is that particles will only support one animation at a time, so multiple particles will need to be created for different animations, however they can share the same sprite data as they all share a spriteset.

 # Audio

 Audio uses SDL as a layer to load, play and modify sounds in real-time.
 The channel system is explained in the game loop section, but the method to play sounds is relatively simple.
 Simply by calling the LemonPlaySound function with four arguments is enough for playing sounds normally, as the engine will handle the rest.

 The first two arguments are the name of the sound file (with or without .wav) and the name of the folder to find it in from the sounds folder in LemonData respectively. (e.g: LemonPlaySound("StartUp", "Music", ...) or LemonPlaySound("Jump.wav", "Player", ...) )

 The third argument is what channel to play the sound on.
 Enums can be used to make this more readable.
-The fourth argument is the volume level as a double, going from 0.0 to 1.0.
+The fourth argument is the volume level as a float, going from 0.0 to 1.0.
 As mentioned before, sounds played on Loop channels will repeat indefinitely and sounds played elswhere will only play once.

 ```
-int LemonPlaySound(char fileName[], char folderName[], int channel, double volume) {
+int LemonPlaySound(char fileName[], char folderName[], int channel, float volume) {
     // ...
     return 0;